jenkins-x/jx-docs/content/en/docs/v3/guides/infra/_index.md

 ---
-title: Infrastructure
+title: Infrastructure guides
-linktitle: Infrastructure
+linktitle: Infrastructure guides
-description: Setting up your cloud infrastructure
+description: Additional infrastructure specific guides
-weight: 30
+weight: 25
 ---

 If you are looking for instructions on how to install for a specific cloud provider see:

-<h2><a href="/docs/v3/#administration">Administration page</a></h2>
+<h3><a href="/docs/v3/#administration">Administration getting started</a></h3>

+Here follows some additional custom guides: